curif/cumulus-tv-m3u8-loader/README.md

     * `lang`: language list.
 For example ["spanish"] will exclude others languages than spanish.
     * `country`: country list.
     * `group`: filter the `group-title` tag.
 For example a list `["movie", "news", "documentary"]` will exclude "adult" content.
+    * `names`: filter channel names
+      * `include`: array of string to verify, example ["horror", "home"] will match with "The horror channel" and with "home and health", this channels will be included.
+      * `exclude`: inverse of include.
   * `validation`: all url in the stream will be checked, for example to check if is online or accessible.
     * `active`: True or False.
 False to avoid validation.
     * `command`: command to execute, `__file__` will be replaced with the stream url.